top of page

 First, go to www.cookcountyassessor.com/address-search and enter the house number, which is the same as the commercial property number (875); the direction, which is north (N); and the street name, which is Michigan.
 When we included “Ave” or “Avenue,” we got zero results.
 When we left off the road type, we struck gold with the Cook County Assessor's Office.

-This is what we mean when we say you have to enter the search criteria exactly as the Assessor's office requires it.
-The property search engines are not like Google, which will look for "something close"; you'll need to exactly match the way the data is stored in their database.
+This is what we mean when we say you have to enter the search criteria exactly as the assessor's office requires it.
+The property search engines are not like Google, which will look for “something close”; you'll need to exactly match the way the data is stored in their database.
 This quirk is not unique to Cook County.

 Another way to look up commercial property is by finding the parcel number.
 Some municipalities call the parcel number something else, such as “property index number,” as Cook County does in Illinois.
 If you have the parcel or PIN, you don't likely need the address.

 To find a parcel or PIN, however, you'll need to either look at a real estate listing or at an assessor's map.
+Many assessors' offices publish parcel maps online.
+In Cook County, Illinois, for example, they link to CookViewer, an interactive map.
+In the image below, you can see 875 N. Michigan Ave. on the map, as well as the parcel information for surrounding buildings.

 In the downtown Chicago commercial building example, we found through the Cook County Assessor's Office that the property is owned by Madison Capital, based in New York City.